-So on to the slightly delayed third part of our series on healing the thyroid.
+So on to the slightly delayed third part of our series on how to naturally heal the thyroid.
 (If you’ve missed the others, you can check them all out here: Healing the Thyroid)

 - Mercury from amalgam fillings, coal plants, and sometimes fish.